Rolls of paper currency from various currency lines up in two rows

 With careful research, reflection, and time, you can ask the right questions of the right people to determine which university is your best financial choice.
 The cost of not going to the university that best suits your needs—or of not going to university at all—is far too great.

-Find universities that will provide you the aid you need with this list of featured colleges looking for international students
+Find universities that will provide you with the aid you need with this list of featured colleges looking for international students

 Like what you’re reading?